'hidden figures' overtakes 'la la land' as the oscars' highest grossing best picture nominee

-Despite La La Land tying with All About Eve and Titanic as the most Oscar nominated film ever, it's clear which film the public are loving most this awards season.
-Hidden figures, the true story of a team of African-American female mathematicians who were central to the early work of NASA, has beaten the much discussed musical where it really matters: in the box office.
-Earning an astounding $119.3 million to La La Land's $118.4 million, it now holds the title of this year's top-grossing best picture Oscar nominee.
+Despite La La Land tying with All About Eve and Titanic as the most Oscar nominated film ever, it's clear which film the public is loving most this awards season.
+Hidden Figures, the true story of a team of African-American female mathematicians central to the early work of NASA, has beaten the much-discussed musical where it really matters: the box office.
+Earning an astounding $119.3 million to La La Land's $118.4 million, it now holds the title of this year's top-grossing Best Picture Oscar nominee.

-Hidden figures has punched above its weight ever since January, when the film premiered.
-Last month The Hollywood Reporter noted that despite screening in just 2,471 theatres across the US, the film was outperforming blockbuster Rogue One: A Star Wars Story which was playing in almost twice as many locations.
+Hidden Figures has punched above its weight ever since January, when the film premiered.
+Last month The Hollywood Reporter noted that despite screening in just 2,471 theaters across the US, the film was outperforming blockbuster Rogue One: A Star Wars Story, which was playing in almost twice as many locations.

-Not only were the numbers good, they were diverse: opening weekend statistics showed that 43 percent of ticket buyers were white and 37 percent were African-American.
-Women made up 64 percent of Hidden Figures' audience.
+Not only were the numbers good, they were diverse: opening weekend statistics showed that 43% of ticket buyers were white and 37% were African-American.
+Women made up 64% of Hidden Figures' audience.

 Star Taraji P. Henson reflected on the greater meaning of the numbers on Instagram, writing: "I have been told my entire career 'Black women can't open films domestically or internationally.'
 Well anything is possible.
 Most importantly this proves that PEOPLE LIKE GOOD MATERIAL.
 HAS NOTHING TO DO WITH GENDER OR RACE.
 Agreed?!"
-Agreed, 100 percent.
+Agreed!

 Text Wendy Syfret